 And although this restaurant can get quite busy:

-If you’re looking for a nice drink, order the Agua de Valencia during
+If you’re looking for a nice drink, order the Agua de Valencia during your visit.
+SOO GOOD.

 Day 3 in Valencia